zbalda/programming-languages-semester-project/README.md

 ## Tests

 ### Test 1: Create Data
-For this test, we create a linked list of 1K, 10K, 100K, 1M, 10M,  100M, and 1B integers.
+For this test we create a linked list of 1K, 10K, 100K, 1M, 10M,  100M, and 1B integers.

 Prediction: Java will perform garbage collection only to move memory from newer to older memory spaces (if need be).
 Because Python also uses memory spaces, it will likely do the same.